-It has been a while since I’ve written about leadership or being a leader.
-I have found myself “all over the board” by writing on various topics – for good or bad.
-Last week I had an encounter with someone who questioned my trustworthiness; I was accused of not being forthcoming with information.
+I started this weekly devotional to bring the scriptures together with information about leadership.
+Over the years I have diverged from the original goal but have kept true to bringing the scriptures to whomever might read this.
+This week, we’ll talk about trustworthiness which has become an interesting topic in American politics.
 In my life’s various roles, I am entrusted with very confidential information that I cannot always disclose.
 Other times, I have to “play my cards close to the vest” until I know who I’m dealing with.
 I am often a very trusting individual and have had that trust taken advantage of, so I tend to be cautious.
 When you are in a leadership position, the stakes are often much higher when it comes to establishing and maintaining trust.

-In this encounter, I chose to share a little extra information with this person and this individual became confused by my openness.
-“Why would you share that if you were concerned about confidentiality?”
-He asked.
-I explained that sometimes you have to show trust to earn trust.
-It was a leadership principle that I learned early in my career.
-Whether you are leading people or organizations, trust will never follow you if people believe you and they will not trust you unless you trust them.
+I have always believed that sometimes you must show trust to earn trust.
+It is a leadership principle that I learned early in my career.
+Whether you are leading people or organizations, trust will never follow you if people don’t believe you and they will not trust you unless you trust them first.
 The subject of leadership has been written about for decades and there are a number of personal characteristics that impact a leader’s effectiveness; trustworthiness is just one characteristic.
 No matter what role you serve at work or at home, you are leading someone – formally or not.
 Keep in mind that you are either being a positive or negative example for others because someone is always watching what you do and say.

 “Here is a trustworthy saying: whoever aspires to be an overseer desires a noble task.”
 1 Timothy 3:1